awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-wordpress-deploy-application.md

 ### To deploy your application revision \(CLI\)<a name="tutorials-wordpress-deploy-application-create-deployment-cli"></a>

 1. The deployment needs a deployment group\.
 However, before you create the deployment group, you need a service role ARN\.
 A service role is an IAM role that gives a service permission to act on your behalf\.
-In this case, the service role gives AWS CodeDeploy permission to access your Amazon EC2 instances to expand \(read\) their Amazon EC2 instance tags\.
+In this case, the service role gives CodeDeploy permission to access your Amazon EC2 instances to expand \(read\) their Amazon EC2 instance tags\.

    You should have already followed the instructions in [Create a Service Role \(CLI\) ](getting-started-create-service-role.md#getting-started-create-service-role-cli) to create a service role\.
 To get the ARN of the service role, see [Get the Service Role ARN \(CLI\) ](getting-started-create-service-role.md#getting-started-get-service-role-cli)\.